deepset-ai/haystack-integrations/integrations/pgvector-documentstore.md

 ```

 ### Writing Documents to PgvectorDocumentStore
-To write documents to `PgvectorDocumentStore`, create an indexing Pipeline.
+To write documents to `PgvectorDocumentStore`, create an indexing pipeline.

 ```python
 from haystack import Pipeline